wulffern/aic2023/lectures/l08_pll.md

 > "What you're asking is physically impossible.
 We can't make the device that cheap, or that small.
 Nobody can do that."

+And both my manager and I would be correct.

 ### Imagine a better world

 Most people in this world have no idea how things work.
 Very few people are able to understand the full stack.
 Everyone of us must